gelisam/hawk/README.md

 > cat /etc/passwd | hawk -d: -m 'head'
 ```

-The `-d` option tells Hawk to use column as words separator and `-m head` will
+The `-d` option tells Hawk to use colon as words separator and `-m head` will
 map [head](http://hackage.haskell.org/package/base-4.6.0.1/docs/Data-List.html#v:head) over each line extracting the user.
 The same result can be achieved
 using awk: